Spiritualism to be made super science: PM

 "This university is being formed for a purpose.
 We want to turn our youth into leaders.
 That will happen when they get to know the principles of the State of Madina.
 We will undertake research and learn how the Muslims rose from Madina.
 We will also develop latest technologies here, for which we will ask China for help," he said.

-He said that the masses keep the nation united, not the army.
-The prime minister said the university will produce scholars who will assume the leadership role and will counter the western influence and negative propaganda against Islam.
+The PM said the university will produce scholars who will assume the leadership role and will counter the western influence and negative propaganda against Islam.
 Al-Qadir University will focus on Science and Technology and contemporary studies of religion with emphasis on Sufism in order to revive Islamic research to educate our youth in meeting future challenges.

+Currently, he said the western culture is dominating the youth and there is a difficult time due to influx of mobile phones.

 The prime minister said the Holy Prophet (Peace Be Upon Him) had emphasised for attaining education in order to excel in life.
 He said no society can progress without education.
 The premier said the Muslim world produced eminent scientists and researchers in history because they followed the teachings of the Holy Prophet (PBUH) in letter and spirit.